JereKuusela/valheim-infinity_hammer/publish/README.md

 - No creator: Builds without setting the creator information (won't be targeted by the enemies).
 Disabled by default.
 - No durability loss: Hammer autorepairs used durability.
 - No stamina cost: Hammer auto-regens used stamina.
+- Overwrite health: Sets the health of built or repaired objects.
-- Remove anything: Allows removing any object with the hammer.
+- Remove anything: Allows removing any object.
 Disabled by default.
 - Remove range: Range for removing (capped at about 50 meters).
+- Repair anything: Allows repairing any object.
+Disabled by default.
+- Repair range: Range for repairing (capped at about 50 meters).
 - Scaling step: How much the selection scales up/down.
 - Select range: Range for selecting (capped at about 50 meters).